nadiarashad/wormplay-BE/README.md

 ## Description

-An online two-player word game that uses webcam for facial recognition.
-Upon entering the lobby, players can pull faces to represent four different emotions at their webcam, and the emotion recognition API detects which emotion is being expressed, and takes a photo at the correct moment.
-These photos of the player's own face are transferred onto the 'word worm' - a 2D physics object that crawls around the screen, onto which the player drops Scrabble tiles to spell out words and get points against their opponent.
+Wormplay is an online two-player word game that uses webcam for facial recognition.
+Upon entering the lobby, players can pull faces to represent four different emotions, and the emotion recognition API uses the webcam to detect which emotion is being expressed, and takes a photo at the correct moment.
+These photos of the player's own face are transferred onto the 'word worm' - a 2D physics object that crawls around the screen - onto which the player drops Scrabble tiles to spell out words and beat their opponent.

 The game provides:

-- A login and lobby system to find other users online to play against
+- A login and lobby system to find other users online to play against, built with React
-  - React
-- An in-game chatroom
+- An in-game chatroom , built with Socket.IO
-  - Socket.IO
-- A webcam feature with facial and emotion recognition
+- A webcam feature with facial and emotion recognition, built with a facial recognition API
-  - Facial recognition API
-- A 2D physics game
+- A 2D physics game, built with Phaser
-  - Phaser
-- Realtime connections to allow both players to see each other's in-game action instantly
-  - Backend server using Express and Socket.IO
+- Realtime connections to allow both players to see each other's in-game action instantly, via a backend server using Express and Socket.IO
-- Checking of valid words during gameplay
-  - Oxford English Dictionary API
+- Checking of valid words during gameplay, via the Oxford English Dictionary API

-This was the final project at the [Northcoders](https://northcoders.com/) coding bootcamp, and was thought of, designed, developed, and tested all within two weeks.
-The project started just at the beginning of the Covid-19 lockdown in the UK, and so the team of four collaborated entirely remotely, using Trello as a kanban board, daily standups, and Agile method throughout.
+This was the final project at [Northcoders](https://northcoders.com).
+It was thought of, designed, developed, and tested all within two weeks.
+The project started at the beginning of the Covid-19 UK lockdown in 2020, so the team of four collaborated entirely remotely.

 ## The Team